kubernetes-analysis/kubernetes-analysis/blog.md

 So then, we have a running CI bot which is able to classify new release notes based on a machine learning model.
 If the bot would run in the official Kubernetes repository, then we could correct wrong label predictions manually.
-This way the next training iteration would pick up the correction and result in a continuously improved model over time.
+This way, the next training iteration would pick up the correction and result in a continuously improved model over time.
 All totally automated!

 # Summary